brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Downloading Secondary Tracks

-Subtitle, caption, and audio tracks are collectively known as "secondary tracks", and are downloaded differently on iOS 10.x, and ios 11+.
+Subtitle, caption, and audio tracks are collectively known as "secondary tracks", and are downloaded differently on different versions of iOS (10 through 13).

+#### Downloading Secondary Tracks on iOS 13+

+With iOS 13+, secondary tracks are downloaded together with the main video using a single AVAggregateAssetDownloadTask.
+The steps outlined below for iOS 11+ will fail on iOS 13 however the steps outlined here for iOS 13 work equally well on iOS 11 and iOS 12.
+In the near future, this wil be the only download method available in the SDK for all supported versions of iOS.

+Downloading with iOS 13 involves these basic steps:

+1. Select the tracks you would like to download.
+Tracks are selected as AVMediaSelection objects and BCOVOfflineVideoManager provides the utility method `-[BCOVOfflineVideoManager urlAssetForVideo:error:]` to help you choose AVMediaSelections of interest.
+Refer to the "Finding Media Selections" methods of AVAsset.
+1. Create an NSArray of your media selections, and pass it to `-[BCOVOfflineVideoManager requestVideoDownload:mediaSelections:parameters:completion:]` or pass `nil` to automatically download the preferred AVMediaSelections.
+2. Track download progress through new methods in the `BCOVOfflineVideoManagerDelegate` protocol.

 #### Downloading Secondary Tracks On iOS 11+